jihnari/britpick.meV2/README.md

 ## HIJACKED
-hi jihn here, hosting this testing purposes but working on a branch of the main project.
+hi jihn here, this is my branch, there is much suffering going on. hoping to overhaul this project soon.

 # britpick.me